Chiron1991/twertch/README.md

 # twertch
 A _very_ simple self-hosted live streaming service.
-It takes an RTMP input stream and transforms it into an HLS output.
+It takes an [RTMP](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) input stream and transforms it into an [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming).
 Also comes with a simple web player!

 ## Disclaimer
 This project was hackily hacked together during lunchtime as a proof of concept.